akkapakasaikiran/unlocking-fairness/README.md

 opposing conclusion: fairness and accuracy are sometimes in accord.
 This raises the question, might there be a way to harness fairness to improve accuracy after all?
-Since many notions of fairness are with respect to the model’s predictions and not the ground truth labels, this provides an opportunity to see if we can im- prove accuracy by harnessing appropriate notions of fairness over large quantities of unlabeled data with techniques like posterior regularization and generalized expectation.
+Since many notions of fairness are with respect to the model’s predictions and not the ground truth labels, this provides an opportunity to see if we can improve accuracy by harnessing appropriate notions of fairness over large quantities of unlabeled data with techniques like posterior regularization and generalized expectation.
 We find that semi-supervision improves both accuracy and fairness while imparting beneficial properties of the unlabeled data on the classifier.